voelkerh/Blackjack/docs/chances.md

 # Chances

-Define when and how to calculate chances
+## When to calculate chances

+During player's turn